OrestisVaggelis/FaceAging-with-CycleGan/README.md

 ### Inference

 After training, you can perform inference using the trained models.
-Specify the model type (base or attention), the generator transformation (o for old to young, y for young to old), the path to the input image, and the path where the generated image will be saved.
+Specify the model type (base or attention), the generator transformation (o for young to old, y for old to young), the path to the input image, and the path where the generated image will be saved.

 Example for the base model: